Run a Weighted Ensemble MD Simulation

 Selecting Input Normal Modes (Option 2)

-Click on the blue navigation side bar Analyze tab.
-Make sure that the normal mode output dataset is the Active Datasets.
+Using the navigation bar, go to the Analyze page.
+Make sure that the normal mode output dataset is the ‘Active Dataset.’
 Make sure that your Analyze page is set up to view the representative protein structure with the normal mode represented with orange arrows for the mode vectors.
-This is done by clicking on the Layout icon in the top right corner of the page and selecting Analyze with 3D (see the previous tutorial for details).
-Make sure that the x-axis of the scatter plot shows the Mode Number and the y-axis shows the Mode Collectivity.
-Follow the steps below to set up the normal mode input for the Run a Weighted Ensemble MD Simulation floe:
+To do this, click on the ‘Layout’ drop-down in the Active Data Bar and select Analyze with 3D (see the previous tutorial for details).
+Set the x-axis of the scatter plot as the Mode Number and the y-axis as the Mode Collectivity.
+Follow the steps below to set up the normal mode input for the Run a Weighted Ensemble MD Simulation Floe.

-• Clicking on a single data point on the scatter plot will display the representative structure and the normal mode vectors for that dataset record.
+Clicking on a single data point on the scatter plot will display the representative structure and the normal mode vectors for that dataset record.

-• You can select multiple data points by using the click and drag selection box or by holding the command key on your keyboard and clicking on data points.
+You can select multiple data points by using the click-and-drag selection box or by holding the command key on your keyboard and clicking on data points.
 Select the two highest collectivity modes.

-• Right click on one of the selected modes to activate a drop-down menu.
+Right-click on one of the selected modes to activate a drop-down menu.
 Select the Send to Workfloe option.

-• A pop-up window will give you the option to select an existing workfloe or to search for a floe.
-Search and click on the Run a Weighted Ensemble MD Simulation floe.
+A pop-up window will give you the option to select an existing workfloe or to search for a floe.
+Search and click on the Run a Weighted Ensemble MD Simulation Floe.

-This will redirect you to the floe options page.
-The selected records will auto-fill the first input dataset field of the floe options.
-Make sure that they have been assigned to the Input Data - Protein Normal Mode Records field.
-You can change the assigned field by clicking on the inverted triangle on the Choose Input button for the correct field.
+This will redirect you to the Job Form.
+The selected records will autofill the first Input Data field.
+Make sure that they have been assigned to the Protein Normal Mode Records parameter.
+You can change the assigned dataset by clicking on the inverted triangle on the “Choose Input” button.

 The following section gives instructions on providing the remaining inputs to run the floe.